-If there’s anything lawyers are great at – it’s communication.
+If there are anything lawyers are great at – it’s communication.
 However, there’s more to communication than just getting on a phone with your lead and chatting away.
 With Pay Per Call, the customer is placed in your hands right when they are ready to talk and you are ready to guide them on their next steps.

 How Pay Per Call works

-When it comes to topics such as law, consumers want to feel a connection with whomever they are dealing with.
-A quality that is tough to create with direct mailers, print ads or billboards.
+When it comes to topics such as law, consumers want to feel a connection with whomever they are dealing with – a quality that is tough to create with direct mailers, print ads, or billboards.
 People want a human connection when speaking about personal matters, which is why getting on the phone with someone can be so valuable.

 Take this as an example: a consumer is searching online for more information regarding what steps to take during a divorce – including finding a lawyer, tracking assets, etc. They come across an ad urging them to call a phone number if they would like to speak to a lawyer about their case.
 The consumer clicks on the ad, calls the number, and is directly connected to a lawyer in their area who can help them.

 Seems simple right?
 For the consumer – it is.
-In the background there are a multitude of factors that help match up the consumer to their lawyer, and that’s exactly where the beauty of Pay Per Call lies.
+In the background, there are a multitude of factors that help match up the consumer to their lawyer, and that’s exactly where the beauty of Pay Per Call lies.

-Pay Per Call enables businesses access to live consumers who are looking for their service.
+Pay Per Call enables businesses to access to live consumers who are looking for their service.
 All calls are qualified based on requirements that are set by the receiving business beforehand, ensuring that only high-quality calls and leads are funneled through.
 Meanwhile, the consumer is met with a seamless call experience.